-A United States military plane crashes into the Empire State Building on this day in 1945, killing 14 people.
+A United States military plane crashes into the Empire State Building on July 28, 1945, killing 14 people.
 The freak accident was caused by heavy fog.

 This new flight plan took the plane over Manhattan; the crew was specifically warned that the Empire State Building, the tallest building in the city at the time, was not visible.
 The bomber was flying relatively slowly and quite low, seeking better visibility, when it came upon the Chrysler Building in midtown.
 It swerved to avoid the building but the move sent it straight into the north side of the Empire State Building, near the 79th floor.